The Master of Engineering Degree in Applied Climate

 - CLIMATE 592 Climate Practicum II

-- NRE 531 Principles of GIS (preferred) or NRE 541 Remote Sensing for Environmental GIS
+- NRE 531 Principles of GIS (preferred), or UP 506 Introduction to GIS, or NRE 541 Remote Sensing for Environmental GIS

 Two courses among five cover both relevant aspects of physical phenomena (such as a change in regional climate, air pollution, extreme weather events) and methods (such as downscaling, integrated assessment and modeling, sustainable environmental systems, methods of environmental monitoring).
 Three other courses constitute the three sequential parts of one Program Project (see below).
 One part of the Program Project is an introduction to the scientific and engineering approaches in environmental and climate change data mining and data management.
 The remaining two parts are centered around a year-long hands-on project that focuses on applied research in production and management of climate information; risk analysis; uncertainties assessment; formulation of adaptive climate strategies; and the systems approach to conceiving, designing, managing and operating complex observing and modeling systems.